All Episodes

 Like, that's why I testified for so long.

-I pieced everything together in my mind, what my mindset is, everything like that, which is why there's a lot of objections because basically I'm telling a story rather than actually giving like testimony, and the judge allowed it, and it was definitely important for the jury to hear.
+I pieced everything together in my mind, what my mindset is, everything like that, which is why there was a lot of objections because basically I'm telling a story rather than actually giving like testimony.

 Yeah.

-And you think that made like a big factor in like you the amount of time that you got?
+And you think that made like a big factor in like the amount of time that you got?

-He's going whatever the recommendation, whatever the plea is, you know.
+He's going whatever the recommendation, whatever the plea is, you know?

 Yeah.